nasa/Common-Metadata-Repository/search-app/docs/api.md

 ]
 ```

-On occasions when tag dissociation cannot be processed at all due to invalid input, tag dissociation request will return a failure status code. e.g.
+On occasions when tag dissociation cannot be processed at all due to invalid input, tag dissociation request will return a failure status code with the appropriate error message.

-Status code 400 is returned when:
-* content type is unsupported
-* request body is invalid json

-Status code 404 is returned when:
-* the tag with the given tag key does not exist
-* the tag with the given tag key has been deleted

-Status code 422 is returned when:
-* request body is empty
-* there are conflicts of tagging on collection level and collection revision in the same request

 #### <a name="dissociating-collections-with-a-tag-by-query"></a> Dissociating a Tag from Collections by query